 After consulting with shaman Vincente and our excursion into Banilaan, it was about 3 PM and time to head back towards San Juan.
 It was also the perfect time to take a nice refreshing dip in the roaring waterfalls of Lugnasan, by and far my favorite waterfall in Siqujijor.
 A bit of disappointment awaited us, but you will have to wait for the next installment of the series in order to find out what that was.

-If you want to check out the videos of our Siquijor trip, you can simply click on these links to be swept away to our YouTube channel: Departure and Fun-Ta-Sea Resort and The Witch Doctor and Bandilaan National Forest.
+And if you want to check out the videos of our Siquijor trip, you can simply click on these links to be swept away to our YouTube channel: Departure and Fun-Ta-Sea Resort and The Witch Doctor and Bandilaan National Forest.

 Until next time, be well and keep dreaming!